Li Shuwen

 Li Shuwen (李書文) (1864–1934) was a master practitioner of the Chinese martial art of Bajiquan.
 He was known as "God Spear Li" (神槍李).
-His prowess was said to be enough that he boasted that he did not have to strike the same opponent twice.
+His prowess was said to be such that he boasted that he did not have to strike the same opponent twice.
 He was a martial arts adviser of Fu Zhensong, notably once fighting him to a draw.
-Li's students eventually became personal bodyguards for Mao Zedong, Chiang Kai-shek, and Henry Pu-Yi.
+Li's students eventually became personal bodyguards for Mao Zedong, Chiang Kai-shek, and Puyi.

 While not due to malicious intent, Li Shuwen killed many people during his life in either martial arts matches or self defense, causing victims' relatives to hold a grudge.
-He died of a poisonous tea served by one of them.
+He died after consuming poisonous tea served by one of them.
 Regardless, his reputation as one of the world's greatest martial artists persists to this day.

 In fiction

-Li Shuwen is depicted as a "Servant" character in the Fate franchise, beginning with Fate/Extra.
+Li Shuwen is depicted as a Servant, a type of familiar, in the Fate franchise, beginning with Fate/Extra.
+He also shows up in other Fate works, such as Fate/Type Redline, Fate/Samurai Remnant, and Fate/Grand Order.
+The franchise features several versions; he is depicted as a young or older man depending on the story, and due to Servants being subject to character classes, he is either a Lancer or Assassin.

-The Japanese manga "Kenji" depicted Li Shuwen according to numerous accounts from various sources, notably from Li Shuwen's last student Liu Yunqiao.
+The Japanese manga Kenji depicted Li Shuwen according to numerous accounts from various sources, notably from Li Shuwen's last student Liu Yunqiao.